ctrabold/ctrabold.github.io/_posts/2015-03-20-challenges-in-cambodia.md

 It's an amazing experience to see the deep blue and what I am capable of while doing basically nothing than relaxing.

 The last exercise of the course is a free dive (without a rope) in an average depth of 16 meters.

-I pair my dive with a big Turtle and we are flying together peacefully over colorful corall reefs.
+I pair my dive with a big Turtle and we are flying together peacefully over colorful coral reefs.
 Then she gracefully turns left into the big blue while I begin my decent.

 Amazing!

 ## Back in Cambodia